dayathapa1234/Meta-Database-Engineer-Professional-Certificate/1-Introduction to Databases/week2/lab4/LabInstructions.md

 ```

-6-Press enter to execute the query.
+6. Press enter to execute the query.
 The output result is in the image below that displays the list of tables that exist in the ‘cm devices’ database.

 ![List of tables](ChoosingTheRightTypeForAColumnImages/picture3.png)

-7-If you want to check the structure of the invoice table, type the following SQL statement and click enter.
+7. If you want to check the structure of the invoice table, type the following SQL statement and click enter.

 ```SQL
 Show columns from invoice;